 Finally, whatever the processes of human cognition, we should not think that the world itself has distinct "parts", the sensible and the thoughtful.
 We can no more imagine a sensible thing without thought than we can imagine substance without form.
 We can, of course, distinguish between the two aspects.
-But as soon as we ask "what it is" that meets our senses quite apart from its thoughtful coherence, we have a problem.
-To say anything at all about what it is - this would already be to characterize it with thought, so we would no longer be talking about a sensible content apart from thought.
+But as soon as we ask "what is the sense content as such, apart from thinking?" we have a problem.
+To say anything at all about what the sense content is in itself - this would already be to characterize it with thought, so we would no longer be talking about a sensible content apart from thought.